-- 6. Ensure that the results are reported consistently between the plain language summary and the main text of the review, including the abstract, summary of findings table, results, and summary of main results - 7.
+- the principle of including modifying terms when there is some degree of uncertainty should be adhered to - 6.
+Ensure that the results are reported consistently between the plain language summary and the main text of the review, including the abstract, summary of findings table, results, and summary of main results - 7.
 Do not present recommendations